 Fill up your tank.
 If you’ll eat a mini-meal that’s healthy and filling before a party, you’ll be less likely to over-eat those creamy dips, cheese and crackers, and meatballs covered in sauce.
-Going to a party when you’re starved, just like the grocery store, is never a good idea.
+Going to a party when you’re starved, just like the grocery store, is never a good idea!

 Plan your Resistance.
 Think beforehand how you’ll handle all the suggestions to load your plate up again, or what to say to people like your Aunt Kate who thinks you really need one more piece of pie.
 You’ll feel a lot more prepared to stand your ground.
 At the same time, let yourself have a desert or treat, but limit it to ONE and slowly enjoy every delicious bite!
 Do you really crave certain foods, like sweets or salty crunch?
 Contact me and I'll send you my Best U article on cravings, what they mean and how you can turn a negative into a positive reaction!

 Make a plate.
 Instead of grazing at the hors d'oeuvres table, just go ahead and make a plate so you can have a better measure of what and how much you’re actually eating.
 Nutritional psychologists tell us that using smaller plates and bowls actually help us eat less.